-- 1. Construction of any principal building; - 2.
+- 1. Construction of any principal building or non-accessory parking; - 2.
 Any addition to or enlargement of an existing principal building when the addition or enlargement exceeds 20% of the building's existing floor area; and - 3.
 Any increase in impervious coverage on the subject lot that exceeds 20% of the lot's existing impervious coverage.